wvuweb/cleanslatecms-liquid-docs/20-tag-documentation/115-page-attr.md

 `alternate_name` - Get the alternate name as listed in Page Properties.

 `depth` - The depth of the page relative to the root level.
+Numbering starts at `1`.

 `previous_sibling` - The previous sibling page.